tdnguyen0403/confluence-jira-task-sync/README.md

 ## Troubleshooting

 - **ResponseValidationError**: This typically means there's a mismatch between the data format your API endpoint is returning and the Pydantic `response_model` defined for that endpoint.
-Check `src/models/data_models.py` against the actual data returned by the service.
+Check `src/models/api_models.py` against the actual data returned by the service.
-- **Authentication Errors (401/403)**: Double-check your API tokens and URLs in the `.env` file.
+- **Authentication Errors (401/403)**: Double-check your API tokens and URLs in the `.env.dev` or `.end.prod` file.
 Ensure the credentials have the necessary
-- **SSL Certificate Errors**: If you encounter SSL certificate validation issues, ensure your environment's certificate store is up to date, or set `VERIFY_SSL=false` in your `.env` file for local development (not recommended for production).
+- **SSL Certificate Errors**: If you encounter SSL certificate validation issues, ensure your environment's certificate store is up to date, or set `VERIFY_SSL=false` in your `.env.dev` file for local development (not recommended for production).